American anthropologist, (1930–2021), Chicago, Illinois, USA

 Areas of Specialization: Economic Anthropology, Historical Anthropology

-Marshall Sahlins is the Charles F. Grey Distinguished Service Professor Emeritus of Anthropology and Social Sciences at the University of Chicago.
-Sahlins earned his B.A. and M.A. degrees from the University of Michigan, and his Ph.D from Columbia University.
+Marshall Sahlins was the Charles F. Grey Distinguished Service Professor Emeritus of Anthropology and Social Sciences at the University of Chicago.
+Sahlins earned his B.A. and M.A. degrees from the University of Michigan, and his Ph.D. from Columbia University.

-He has been an activist since the Vietnam War, when he coined the phrase, teach-in, an academic exercise inviting open discourse, without limitations on where the discussion may lead.
-His work has explored the power of culture to shape ideas and beliefs and the relationship between agency and structure.
-Sahlin has contributed most notably to the fields of economic and historical anthropology, and performed most of his research in Hawaii and Fiji.
+teach-in, an academic exercise inviting open discourse, barring any limitation on where the discussion may lead.
+His work explored the power of culture to shape ideas and beliefs, and the relationship between agency and structure.
+Sahlins is most famous for his notable contributions in the fields of economic and historical anthropology and he performed most of his research in Hawaiʻi and Fiji.

-He has been writing and publishing scholarly works since the late-1950s.
+Sahlins began his trajectory toward becoming one of the world’s most famous anthropologists when he started writing and publishing scholarly works in the late-1950s.
 His works have included Moala: Culture and Nature on a Fijian Island, The Use and Abuse of Biology: An Anthropological Critique of Sociobiology, and Apologies to Thucydides: Understanding History as Culture and Vice Versa.